TheEpicFace007/rockblox/README.md

 # roblox
-Python roblox module, primarily focused on the game client.
+Python Roblox module, primarily focused on the game client.

 Since this module doesn't directly hook into the client, it is limited by the following things:
 - It can only interact with one client at a time